 - A lancet device with lancets

-- Test strips.
+- Blood glucose strips.

 Blood glucose meters are usually sold as kits giving you all the equipment you need to start.
 There are many different types, offering different features and at different prices to meet individual needs.
 Most of these are available from Diabetes Australia in your state or territory, pharmacies and some diabetes centres.
 Your doctor or Credentialled Diabetes Educator can help you choose the meter that’s best for you, and your Credentialled Diabetes Educator or pharmacist can show you how to use your meter to get accurate results.